Understanding the Mechanism of Deferrable Functions¶

-This section describes the mechanism behind the sanity functions that are used for the sanity and performance checking.
+This section describes the mechanism behind deferrable functions, which in ReFrame, they are used for sanity and performance checking.

 What Is a Deferrable Function?¶